- Started Rowing

 2014 World Rowing Championships - Silver, men's lightweight four

-In 2017 Jamie Hunter is a member of the Men's Coxless Pair with Tom Murray.
-The Pair will compete at World Cup III and Henley Royal Regatta.
+In 2017 Jamie Hunter made a successful transition from lightweight rower and is now a member of the heavyweight Men's Coxless Pair with Tom Murray.
+The Pair will compete at World Cup III.

 Jamie was part of the lightweight men's four crew that finished fifth in the A final at the Rio 2016 Olympic Games, an historic occasion as it is the first time a New Zealand lightweight four have qualified in this event for the Olympic Games.